rjp44/talk-and-walk/CODE-OF-CONDUCT.md

   advances of any kind
 * Trolling, insulting or derogatory comments, and personal or political attacks
 * Public or private harassment
-* Repeating or publishing others' private information or opinions gathered during a walk without their explicit permission
+* Repeating or publishing others' private information or attributed opinions without their explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional or civilised social setting